palm86/palm86.github.io/_posts/2016-09-05-phoenix-for-djangonauts.md

 I've recently joined a project in which we are building a RESTful API that facilitates data acquisition, transformation, and presentation.
-Without going into details, the problem lends itself well to functional thinking in the sense that state is passed form function to function, transforming the data along the way.
+Without going into details, the problem lends itself well to functional thinking in the sense that state is passed from function to function, transforming the data along the way.
 Therefore, although any language/framework pair would in principle do, the team chose Elixir/Phoenix with the belief that the language in which you solve the problem should be as close as possible to the domain of the problem.